inf3rno/mixin.js/README.md

 I used [Yadda](https://github.com/acuminous/yadda) to write BDD tests.
 I used [Karma](https://github.com/karma-runner/karma) with [Browserify](https://github.com/substack/node-browserify) to test the framework in browsers.

-On other environments without `Error.captureStackTrace` you will have an empty stack and fail the stack related tests.
-On pre-ES5 environments there will be bugs in the Class module due to pre-ES5 enumeration and the lack of some ES5 methods.
+On pre-ES5 environments there will be bugs in the Class module due to pre-ES5 enumeration and the lack of some ES5 methods, so pre-ES5 environments are not supported.

 #### Requirements